 Mujahidah Learning Centre, Mujahidin Mosque, 590 Stirling Road, Singapore 148952

 6. Archdiocesan Commission for the Pastoral Care of Migrants and Itinerant People (ACMI)

 The ACMI (thankfully, this one has an acronym) has courses open to any nationality and prices start from just $100 for 10 lessons.
 Your helper can try out fun courses from baking, computers and hairdressing, to caregiving, speaking everyday English, small business enterprise classes and even guitar lessons.
 This centre is popular, and enrolment happens twice yearly, so we advise booking as early as possible.

 ACMI, Agape Village, 7A Toa Payoh Lorong 8, #04-01, Singapore 319264

 7. Humanitarian Organisation for Migration Economics (HOME)

 The HOME Academy was set up in order to provide training and support to domestic workers of all nationalities.
 Weekly Sunday classes offer programs in English, Mandarin, computer skills, cooking, dressmaking and financial education.
 Your helper will love the HOMEly feel of this place.
-It makes it a great place to make some new connections if your helper is new to the country.
+It makes it a great place to make some new connections for your helper too!

 8. International Management School (IMS)